 This island?
 (If anyone can identify these landforms, please let me know in the comments!)

 I recommend comparing these clips to actual footage of the Earth taken by orbiting space craft (for example, this post).
-In the real footage, there’s no shortage of recognizable geography — it’s like running your finger across a globe.
-There’s the excitement of spotting Chicago, Detroit, Atlanta (etc.) and the profound wonder at how small we all are.
-This same thrill is largely absent from Gravity because, despite all the mind-blowing cinematography, the Earth they choose to show us, lurking in the background of every shot, the only hope the protagonists have for survival, just isn’t ours.
+In the real footage, there’s no shortage of recognizable geography.
+It’s like running your finger across a globe — there’s the excitement of spotting Chicago, Detroit, Atlanta (etc.) and the existential awe of how small we all are.
+This same wonder is largely absent from Gravity because, despite the mind-blowing cinematography, the Earth they choose to show us, lurking in the background of every shot, providing both the literal and narrative gravity, just isn’t ours.